ryan-jr/CSClasses/BHecker-CSSen810-CS3240/Data Structures/DSNotes.md

 * (Basically bottom up) Postorder traversal is visiting the children, then the node starting w/ the root.
 (Psuedo code) Traverse left child, traverse right child, visit node

 * Levelorder traversal(think of visiting a row in a database), is visiting all the nodes at each leve, one level at a time, starting with the root.

+* Binary trees usually have a set of common operations, but in order to have an add operation we need to know how the tree will be used.